Modder65/members-only-nextjs/README.md

 - **Next-Cloudinary**: Handles image uploads for posts and user profile avatars.
 - **TypeScript**: A strongly typed programming language built on JavaScript.
 Enforces type safety.
 - **Auth.js v5**: A complete open-source authentication solution for Next.js applications.
+- **Bcrypt**: Hashes user passwords before they are stored in the database.
 - **Resend**: An email service used to send verification emails to users.
 - **MongoDB**: A NoSQL database used to store all data.
 - **Prisma**: An ORM that communicates with and defines the structure of data stored in the MongoDB database.